compose-regexp/compose-regexp.js/README.md

 #### atomic(...exprs) : RegExp

-Return a RegExp that will match `sequence(...exprs)`, but into which the engine won't backtrack once it has succeeded.
+Returns a RegExp that will match `sequence(...exprs)`, but into which the engine won't backtrack once it has succeeded.

 ```JS
 > atomic(/\w+?/)